-Then, in the Privacy section, flag whether you want to show the share launcher’s name and email in the tool.
-Now, in the Completion section, flag how you want to mark the completion of the object.
+Then, in the Privacy section, set whether you want to show the share launcher’s name and email in the tool.
+Now, in the Completion section, set how you want to mark the completion of the content.
 Keep in mind that the only time that this type of training material will be marked as In Progress is if the training material is a quiz.

-For LTI 1.0 objects, you must flag the option to complete the object upon opening the training material.
-For LTI 1.1 objects, you can flag the option to complete the object after receiving feedback from the external tool.
-When you flag this option, two more options will appear.
-These options are for quizzes or for training material completing purposes.
+For LTI 1.0 content, you must select the option to complete the content upon opening the training material.
+For LTI 1.1 content, you can select the option to complete the content after receiving feedback from the external tool.
+When you select this option, two more options will appear.
+These options are for quizzes or for training material completion purposes.

 You can also add tags to your training material to improve its searchability in your platform’s global search.
 Some tags may be automatically generated based on the content of your asset, as understood by your platform using artificial intelligence (note that this only works for English, Spanish, French, German, Italian and Portuguese content).
 You can edit or remove tags at any time, with a limit of 15 tags per training material and of 32 characters per tag (find out more about taggable content types).
 Please note that, for security reasons, the platform artificial intelligence does not access private content (that is, content requiring authentication to be accessed) and can thus automatically generate tags only for public content.
 When uploading private content, we suggest you add tags manually.

 Please Note: Auto-tagging is not supported for LTI content.